gh1121/HealthcareAnalyticsWithRRegression/README.md

 # HealthcareAnalyticsWithRRegression
-#This exercise is based a course on Lynda.com called Healthcare Analytics with R: Regression with instructir Monica Wahi.
+#This exercise is based a course on Lynda.com called Healthcare Analytics with R: Regression with instructor Monica Wahi.

 The data comes from BRFSS.
 The dependent variable is sleep time.
 The indepdent variable is frequency of alcohol use.
 Covariates include gender and age.